 Besides the study done by FTI, other studies from many different perspectives have also investigated the readiness of Thai manufacturing for Industry 4.0.
-Meechamna [42] investigated Thai automotive industry's readiness for Industry 4.0, using a survey as a research tool and descriptive statistics to analyze the data.
+Meechamna [42] investigated Thai automotive industry's readiness for Industry 4.0, usi a survey as a research tool and descriptive statistics to analyze the data.
 A quantitative questionnaire based on readiness self-assessment of PWC [47a] was used in this assessment.
 According to the PWC online Industry 4.0 assessment, four dimensions including business models, products and services, market and customer access, value chains and processes, and IT architecture are considered.
 There are four levels of Industry 4.0 readiness as shown in Table 6.
 Of the total automotive firms in Thailand, 332 manufacturing companies were surveyed.
 Of these, 209 were large firms (63%) with more than 200 employees, 102 were medium firms (30.7%) with 51-200 employees, and 0nly 21 were small firms (6.3%) with 50 employees or less.
-There were 204 firms (61.4%) with annual incomes of BHT5 million or more (204 firms, 61.4%), 92 firm (27.7%) with annual income of less than BHT500,000.
+There were 204 firms (61.4%) with annual incomes of BHT5 million or more (204 firms, 61.4%), 92 firm (27.7%) with annual incomes of BHT500,000 to BHT5 million (27.7%), and only 36 firms (10.8%) with annual income of less than BHT500,000.
 Five-point Likert scale was used for the assessment, and 'current' and 'target' measures were assessed, with levels based on means.
 The analysis was conducted including descriptive statistics.